This article highlights the best practices in affiliate marketing content used by the most successful affiliate marketers in today’s world.

 Article length and frequency of publishing

 Your articles should be at least 1000 words.
 You can post these 3-4 times a month.
 Once a month, publish a detailed 3000-word article.
-Your articles can be product reviews, buyer guides, informational posts, and even tutorials.
+Your articles can be product reviews, short ebooks, buyer guides, informational posts, and even tutorials.
 Just make sure you are giving people answers to what they need to know.

 Include the current year in the article title (When possible)